google/uem_poc/README.md

 The above listed items are recommended to be implemented by the Policy API team when using the API.

+The application currently renders policies under the `User Application Settings` policy category.
+The work required to render other policy categories is in progress.
+The application can partially render policies under other policy categories.

 ## Pending/Upcoming Tasks
 - Add support for other categories of Policies